‘Bikini Barista’ Taylor Lynn Tatum Sets Instagram On Fire In Sheer Black Lingerie

 Taylor Lynn had also posted more shots of her black lace lingerie on Friday as a weekend surprise for her fans.

-The buxom brunette has been on a lingerie roll, as she also wowed Instagram while posing in a red lace lingerie lace last week, as covered by The Inquisitr.
+The buxom brunette has been on a lingerie roll, as she also wowed Instagram while posing in a red lace lingerie look last week, as covered by The Inquisitr.
 Fans loved the “spicy” color, saying it was one of her best pictures yet.

-However, the pictures the remain to have seen the most love are often from her barista days.
-For example, a picture that received one of the highest number of likes was when she wore a feathered bra and black panties while in front of an espresso machine.
+However, the pictures that have seen the most love are often from her barista days.
+For example, a picture that received one of the highest number of likes was one in which she wore a feathered bra and black panties while in front of an espresso machine.

 The shot earned nearly 3,000 likes and close to 50 comments.